adferte/laravel-blog/README.md

 As a mean of protection against traffic peaks, I have set up a caching system that serves current posts without consulting the database.

 Data is cached separately depending on the user trying to the get all the posts or his own posts.
-These cached data update every 10 minutes, or when new posts are created or fetched from the client's API, whatever happens first.
+These cached data update when new posts are created or fetched from the client's API.